Peng-Rao/SE4HPC_notes/main.typ

 Some examples of relevant technologies are: `Apache Kafka` and `RabbitMQ`.

-#example("Apache Kafka")[
+=== Apache Kafka Architecture
 Kafka is a framework for the event-driven paradigm:
 - Includes primitives to create *event produces* and *consumers* and a runtime infrastructure to handle *event transfer* from producers to consumers.
 - *Stores events* durably and reliably.
 - Allow *consumers* to process events as they occur or retrospectively.
 These services are offered in a *distributed, highly scalable, elastic, fault-tolerant, and secure manner*.

 #figure(
   image("figures/Kafka-architecture.jpg", width: 70%),
   caption: [ Kafka architecture (the ZooKeeper is a "health manager") ], )

-]
+Some important features:
+- Each *broker* handles a set of *topics* and *topic partitions*, parts including sets of messages on the topic.
+- The partitions are independent from each other and can be *replicated* on multiple brokers for fault tolerance.
+- There is one *leading broker* per partition.
+The other brokers containing the same partition are followers.
+- The *producers* know the available leading brokers and send messages to them.
+- Messages in the same topic are organized *in batches* at the producers'side and then sent to the broker when the batch size overcomes a certain threshold.
+- Consumers adopt a *pull approach*.
+They receive in a single batch all messages belonging to a certain partition starting from a specified offset.
+- Messages remain available at the brokers' side *for a specified period* and can be *read multiple times* in this period.
+- The leader keeps track of the *in-synch followers*.
+- *ZooKeeper is used to monitor the correct operation of the cluster.* All brokers send heartbeats to ZooKeeper.
+ZooKeeper will replace a failed broker by electing a new leader for all partitions that the failed broker was leading.
+It can also start/restart brokers.

+==== Producer
++ Brokers commit messages by storing them in the corresponding partition;
++ Leader adds the message to followers (replicas) if available.

+#figure(
+  image("figures/sequence-diagram-kafka-producer.jpg", width: 70%),
+  caption: [ Sequence diagram of a producer sending a message to a Kafka broker ], )

+A possible *issue*: in case of failure, the producer may not get the response (message number 7 in figure).
+In this case, the producer has to resend the message and kafka brokers can identify and eliminate duplicates.

+Synchronization with replicas can be transactional and it's possible to choose between the following options:
+- *Exactly-once* semantics is possible but long waiting time.
+So *replicas are not allowed*, but the problem is that Kafka spent a long time trying to guarantee uniqueness.
+- *At-least-once* can be chosen by excluding duplicates' management.
+- *At-most-once* can be chosen by publishing messages asynchronously.

+==== Consumer
+Each consumer can rely on a persistent log to keep track of the offset so that it is not lost in case of failure.

+*Issue case*: if the consumer fails after having elaborated messages and before storing the new offset in the log, the same messages will be retrieved again (*at-least-once semantics*).
+Note that the delivery semantics can be changed if the new offset is store before the elaboration and we can choose *at-most-once semantics* because, if failing after storing the offset, the effect of the received messages does not materialize.
+Finally, transactional management of the log also allows *exactly-once semantics*.

+#figure(
+  image("figures/sequence-diagram-kafka-consumer.jpg", width: 70%),
+  caption: [ Sequence diagram of a consumer reading messages from a Kafka broker ], )

+=== Kafka architectural tactics
+There are some tactics used to improve some features of Kafka.
+In the following section we can see scalability and fault tolerance.

+==== Improve Scalability
+By *creating multiple partitions and multiple brokers*, we can create the ability to distribute producers/consumers to different partitions handled by different brokers.
+We can also *scale the operations* because Kafka supports the *creation of clusters of brokers*.
+Consider that each cluster contains up to a hundred brokers capable of handling trillions of messages per day.

+==== Improve Fault Tolerance
+By *creating partitions*, we use the *persistence* of the partitions.
+Replication also reduces the risk of data loss.
+Finally, cluster management takes care of restarting brokers and setting leaders as needed.